 Estrogens are natural hormones.
 They are important in sexual development and other body functions.
-Estrogens are produced mainly in the ovaries in premenopausal women, and mainly in fat tissue in postmenopausal women.
+Before menopause, estrogens are produced mainly in the ovaries in women.
+After menopause, they are produced mainly in fat tissue.

-Higher amounts of estrogen in the blood are linked to an increased risk of breast cancer in postmenopausal women .
-Researchers are studying a possible link to breast cancer among premenopausal women.
+Higher amounts of estrogen in the blood are linked to an increased risk of breast cancer in women after menopause .
+Researchers are studying a possible link to breast cancer before menopause.

-Studies have shown that postmenopausal women who have high levels of the estrogen estradiol in their blood have an increased risk of breast cancer .
+Studies have shown that postmenopausal women who have high blood levels of the estrogen estradiol have an increased risk of breast cancer [17,48-50].
 A pooled analysis that combined data from nine studies found the risk of breast cancer was twice as high among women with higher levels of estradiol compared to women with lower levels .

 A pooled analysis of data from seven studies found that higher blood estrogen levels may modestly increase breast cancer risk in premenopausal women .